seanwest1/seanwest1.github.io/_posts/2025-10-06-Should-you switch-to-Linux.md

 **But if you rely on specialized tools,** consider sticking with Windows or exploring Apple products.
 ### Wrap up for my story
-Linux revived a 2009 Alienware for my mum and made my gaming PC better than ever with Pop!\_OS.
+Linux revived a 2009 Alienware for my Mum and made my gaming PC better than ever with Pop!\_OS.
 In hindsight, it was actually satisfying to solve the controller problem.

 My PC now runs better with faster boot times, no bloat, even the LEDs stay off unless I enable them.
-To my surprise It has been about a month since I gave my mother the laptop, she is actually getting used to using it.
+It has been about a month since I gave my mother the laptop, she is actually getting used to using it.

 ## Appendix:

 ### Useful links